hugo-nicolas/LEModeler/README.md

 fuselage = no
 ----------------------------------------------------------------------------------
 ```
-A T-foil being composed of four parts (namely the front wing, the stabilizer, the mast, and the fuselage), the lines above allow the user to indicate which foil parts are to be computed by the modeler.
+A T-foil is composed of four parts (namely the front wing, the stabilizer, the mast, and the fuselage).
+Thus, the lines above allow the user to indicate which foil parts are to be computed by the modeler.
 In this example, only the front wing (referred to as "wing") and the stabilizer (referred to as "stab") will be modeled.
 That is, a "yes" enables the modeling, whereas a "no" prevents it.
-The purpose is to save computational time while extending the types of geometries that can be modeled beyond just T-foils (e.g. L-foils) simply by playing with the front wing.
-T-foil geometries being complex, they serve as reference.
+The purpose is to save computational time while extending the types of geometries that can be modeled beyond just T-foils (e.g., L-foils) simply by playing with the front wing.
+T-foil geometries being complex, they serve as a reference.

 ### **Is the front wing symmetric?**
 ```